-As previously disclosed, the IRS had proposed to disallow for the 2014 taxable year the entirety of the deduction of the approximately \$1.49 billion in settlement payments made pursuant to the Settlement agreement (as defined in Note 20, "Commitments and Contingencies") and the resulting reduction of our U.S. federal tax liability by approximately \$525 million.
+The IRS had proposed to disallow for the 2014 taxable year the entirety of the deduction of the approximately \$1.49 billion in settlement payments made in 2014 to resolve all current and future asbestos-related claims made against us and our affiliates in connection with a 1998 multi-step transaction (the "Cryovac transaction") involving W.R.
+Grace & Co. ("Grace") which brought the Cryovac packaging business and the former Sealed Air's business under the common ownership of the Company, and the subsequent Grace bankruptcy, as well as certain related indemnification claims, and the resulting reduction of our U.S. federal tax liability by approximately \$525 million.
 We reached a definitive agreement with the IRS Independent Office of Appeals to settle the matter during the fourth quarter of 2023.
-See Note 19, "Income Taxes," and Note 20, "Commitments and Contingencies," for further details.
+See Note 20, "Income Taxes," for further details.

 We have established valuation allowances to reduce our deferred tax assets to an amount that is more likely than not to be realized.
 Our ability to utilize our deferred tax assets depends in part upon our ability to carryback any losses created by the deduction of these temporary differences, the future income from existing temporary differences, and the ability to generate future taxable income within the respective jurisdictions during the periods in which these temporary differences reverse.
 If we are unable to generate sufficient future taxable income in the U.S. and certain foreign jurisdictions, or if there is a significant change in the time period within which the underlying temporary differences become taxable or deductible, we could be required to increase our valuation allowances against our deferred tax assets.
 Conversely, if we have sufficient future taxable income in jurisdictions where we have valuation allowances, we may be able to reduce those valuation allowances.
-We reported a net increase in our valuation allowance for the year ended December 31, 2023 of \$26 million, primarily driven by increases in foreign net operating losses and amounts recorded in purchase accounting on Liquibox attributes.
-See Note 19, "Income Taxes," for additional information.
+We reported a net decrease in our valuation allowance for the year ended December 31, 2024 of \$22 million, primarily driven by decrease in foreign net operating losses.
+See Note 20, "Income Taxes," for additional information.

-We reported a net benefit for unrecognized tax benefits in the year ended December 31, 2023 of \$22 million, primarily related to the audit settlement in North America.
-Interest and penalties on tax assessments are included in Income tax provision on the Consolidated Statements of Operations.
+We reported net expense for unrecognized tax benefits in the year ended December 31, 2024 of \$12 million, primarily related to accrued interest expense on unresolved positions.
+Interest and penalties on tax assessments are included in income tax provision on the Consolidated Statements of Operations.